-Related party transactions are disclosed and explained in note 12 to the unaudited condensed interim consolidated financial statements for the nine months ended September 30, 2019, which accompanies this MD&A.
+Related party transactions are disclosed and explained in note 12 to the unaudited condensed interim consolidated financial statements for the year ended December 31, 2019, which accompanies this MD&A.

 Related party transactions occur during the normal course of Company operations and have been recorded at the exchange amounts established and agreed to by the related parties.